Bioconductor/bioc_git_transition/doc/scenario-5-resolve-conflicts.md

 	no changes added to commit (use "git add" and/or "git commit -a")
     ```

-4. Open the file in your favorite editor, and you will see that change in question is reflected in this manner
+4. Open the file in your favorite editor and you will see that change in question is reflected in this manner:

 	```
 	 <<<<<<< HEAD